tararoys/SimplifyDocumentation/easy_docs.md

     More content goes here.

+Use this article template.
+This makes putting the article on the web very easy.
+The article is written in markdown.
+Markdown is very simple, and you are able to see how to use it [here](http://chronicle.com/blogs/profhacker/markdown-the-syntax-you-probably-already-know/35295)

 ### Author format

 Every author has a markdown file located in `authors` folder.
 You should name this file by your name and surname `Name Surname.markdown`.